hackerzhuli/unity_code_native/UnityProject/README.md

 # Project
-This is a fake Unity project for testing purposes.
+This is a Unity project for testing purposes.
+Some of the files may be fake.